elementary/docs/apis/actions.md

 Compile your app one last time and hover over the HeaderBar Button to see its description and associated keyboard shortcuts.

 {% hint style="info" %}
 If you're having trouble, you can view the full example code [here on GitHub](https://github.com/vala-lang/examples/tree/glib-action).
+You can learn more from `GLib.Action` [reference documentation](https://valadoc.org/gio-2.0/GLib.Action.html).
 {% endhint %}